OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Configuration Files in `/etc`

-For historical reasons, Linux distributions evolved their own rules about exactly where to place some information in /etc. For example, all Red Hat-derived systems make extensive use of /etc/sysconfig, while Debian-based systems have used /etc/default.
+For historical reasons, Linux distributions evolved their own rules about exactly where to place some information in `/etc`.
+For example, all Red Hat-derived systems make extensive use of `/etc/sysconfig/`, while Debian-based systems have used `/etc/default/`.
 Interestingly, RHEL and SUSE use both.​

-There should be only text files found under /etc, no binary formats or data.
+There should be only text files found under `/etc`, no binary formats or data.

 #### /etc/sysconfig

-Files in this directory and its subdirectories are used by many system utilities services, often consulted when the system starts and stops services or queries their status.
+Files in this directory and its subdirectories are used by many **system utilities** services, often consulted when the system starts and stops services or queries their status.

 #### /etc/default